glasnt/an-testing-demo/1_folder/c_file.md

 File C in folder 1.
 One line.
+That's it.